Kachu Mountain Camp - Thailand

 Flanigan himself received several unprovoked beatings as did WX9391 Sgt Doolan of the 2/4th.

-“The Gobbler” and “Gold Tooth” took care of the administration and basically running the camp.
+“The Gobbler” and “Gold Tooth” took care of the administration and basically ran the camp.